Xnhyacinth/SparK/README.md

 # threshold_ratio choices: 0.0 0.99 0.992 0.996 0.998 0.997...   control dynamic group and topp
 # pooling_ratio choices: 0.0 0.65 0.655 0.75...   control recover method  6* is exp and 7* is norm

-bash run2.sh # adathink recover with avg bash run4.sh # all baselines with think and adathink
+bash run2.sh # quark recover with avg bash run4.sh # all baselines with think and quark
 ```

-The specific parameters can be found in the method's implementation in [adathink_press](kvpress0/presses/adathink_press.py).
+The specific parameters can be found in the method's implementation in [quark_press](kvpress0/presses/quark_press.py).

 For more methods (press), see `PRESS_DICT` in [eval.py](eval.py).